 Modeling a working product: the benefits are obvious

 What exactly is a digital twin?
-It is a simulated model of an actual working product in the field, informed by sensors mounted on the product that gathers and feedback real-time, real-world operating data.
+It is a simulated model of an actual working product in the field, informed by sensors mounted on the product.
+These gather and feedback real-time, real-world operating data.
 By studying the digital twin under actual working conditions, companies can see the product in action, over time, when subjected to the physical environment.
 This allows the product development team to close the loop on its initial simulations.
 Engineers can make more informed choices for future designs and make their simulations even more accurate.

 An ambitious vision…with practical challenges